pzhang87/project2/planning/user_stories.md

 * As a user, I should be able to view all the tournaments that my team is participating in.

-Summary: Extend User model to relate to Tournaments and Teams, establish roles and authorization for team owners/users/hosts.
+Summary: Extend User/Player model to relate to Tournaments and Teams, establish roles and authorization for team owners/users/hosts.

 ##Gold Tier
+* As a tournament host, I should be able to create a round-robin tournament.

-* As a tournament host, I should be able to create game pages for my tournament so as to provide information to participants on how and when to play their games.
+* As a tournament host, I should be able to create match pages for my tournament so as to provide information to participants on how and when to play their games.

-* As a user, I should be able to see the tournament bracket for which my team is playing in so I have an idea of the overall tournament structure.
+* As a user, I should be able to see a list of matches my team needs to play in from the tournament page.

+* As a user, I should be able to report results for my matches to progress the process of the tournament.

+##Platinum Tier

+* As a user, I should be able to see the in-game rankings of other users to better scope out the competition.
+(External API)

+* As a tournament host, I should be able to choose from different tournament options as to what is appropriate for my